ffont/source/README.md

 Now all these services will start automatically on start up.
 The `send-elk` command of the `fabfile.py` triggers service restarts after deploying new versions of the files.
 However, you can manually restart the services using `sudo systemctl enable xxx`.

-You can check std out logs for the services with:
+You can check stdout logs for the services with:

 ```
 sudo journalctl -fu sushi